Wenn du die folgenden Tipps für deine Schüler verändern / anpassen möchtest, kannst du dir das Handout (doc) herunterladen.

 Analysis: The next step is to read ALL the questions at least TWICE.
 Then you examine which paragraph(s) or passage(s) each question refers to.
 Analyse ALL the questions first before you start answering any of them.
 Normally you can assume (davon ausgehen) that questions are asked in chronological order, i.e. the first question refers to the first (or the first two) paragraph(s), the second question to the following paragraph(s) etc. That is why it would be rather unusual if the third question refers to the first two paragraphs, whereas the first question refers to the third and fourth paragraph.
 Look out especially for keywords in the first sentence of a paragraph (= topic sentence).

 Highlighting: Keep in mind that you cannot undo (rückgängig machen) wrong highlighting.
 Highlight only key words and/or passages, do not waste precious time by highlighting complete paragraphs.
+Do NOT highlight unknown words because they may be completely irrelevant.

 Quoting vs. paraphrasing: Keep in mind that you are supposed to “use your own words as far as is appropriate” (angemessen), and NOT “as far as possible”.
 That means that you may, and sometimes even should quote key words and/or passages.
 Moreover you should quote when your paraphrase would be much longer and/or complicated than the original passage.
 Try to find German synonyms or paraphrases and see whether you can translate them into English.
 Do not forget that your monolingual dictionary often offers perfect synonyms and/or paraphrases.

-Stylistic Devices: Typically a question asks you to find three “relevant” stylistic devices and “explain how they work”.
+Stylistic Devices: Typically a question asks you to find three “relevant” stylistic devices (pdf) and “explain how they work”.
 Look through the whole text and note your results grouped according to the different devices on your note-paper.
 The four most common devices are simile, metaphor, personification and alliteration.
 Go through your list and choose the three best devices.
 When you have found e.g. several metaphors you again choose the best one.
 Stylistic devices are “relevant” or “good” when they occur (vorkommen) not just once in a text and when it is clear that the author has deliberately (absichtlich) used them, i.e. for instance when an alliteration is not just accidental (zufällig).